opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 openPullRequest()
 ```

-#### Q: Is 833 KB WASM file an issue to load?
+#### Q: Is WASM file size issue to first load?

-Actually there is way to get it smaller than this.
+There is way to get wasm-git into a smaller bundle.

 [NEAR viewpoint](https://github.com/petersalomonsen/near-viewpoint) is nice example of using wasm-git in a bundle that all together 10.5 KB.